cheminfo/eln-docs/docs/60_cheminformatics/90_surge/README.md

 The options are as follows:

-- **Molecular Fromula**: The molecular formula for which the isomers are to be generated.
+- **Molecular Formula**: The molecular formula for which the isomers are to be generated.
 - **Limit**: The maximum number of isomers to be generated.
 - **Timeout**: The maximum time in seconds to generate isomers (maximum 30s).
 - **Calculate IdCode**: Whether to calculate the idCode for each isomer.